CyrilBvt13/SensorMonitoring/RestAPI/README.rst

 By default, the parser reads command-line arguments in as simple strings.
 However, quite often the command-line string should instead be interpreted as another type, such as a float or int.
 The type keyword for add_argument() allows any necessary type-checking and type conversions to be performed.
 For more informations, check `argparse <https://docs.python.org/3/library/argparse.html#type>`_ documentation.

 At this point you should have your API microservice configurated.
-Now you can play with it as show in the ``test.py`` python exemple.
+Now you can play with it as show in the ``test.py`` python example.
 This API allows you to make CRUD operations (create, read, update, delete) and store your datas in a TinyDB document oriented database.
 To learn more about this cutie check `argparse <https://tinydb.readthedocs.io/en/latest/>`_ documentation.

-Let's give you an exemple in Python :
+Let's give you an example in Python :

 #.
 To insert data :